 - As soon as the ciabatta is baked remove from the oven.
 Also scoop any melted cheese that has escaped from the bread back on top.

 Because I love cheese, especially when it is melted, I could probably eat this everyday.
 I prefer savoury over sweet anyday.
 Especially when it has the salty kick of olives.

 To serve, place on to a wooden board and slice the ciabatta across, dividing each half into 5 or 6 pieces.
 Pass around to delighted guests.

 The topping can be made one day ahead and kept in a sealed container in the fridge.
 Once baked this bread should be consumed on the day it is eaten.

 If you have enjoyed this recipe for Baked Cheese Olive Ciabatta Bread you may also enjoy these:

-Quick, easy recipes, or in some cases assemblies are an absolute wonder to have in our repertoire.
+While baking from scratch is something I enjoy, quick easy recipes, or in some cases assemblies, are essential to have on hand.
 Whether we are rushed off our feet with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
 As soon as they are assembled and baked, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.

 Whatever you are making, baking or even assembling in your kitchens, remember to have fun.
 Food tastes better when shared and the hostess is relaxed!